Magilumiere Magical Girls Inc.

-Magilumiere Co.
-Ltd. (株式会社マジルミエ, Kabushiki Gaisha Majirumie), also known in English as Magilumiere Magical Girls Inc., is a Japanese manga series written by Sekka Iwata and illustrated by Yu Aoki.
-It was serialized on the Shōnen Jump+ website and mobile app from October 2021 to July 2025, with its chapters collected in eighteen tankōbon volumes by Shueisha.
-Shueisha also publishes the series in English on their Manga Plus website and app.
+Magilumiere Magical Girls Inc. (株式会社マジルミエ, Kabushiki Gaisha Majirumie), also known as Magilumiere Co.
+Ltd., is a Japanese manga series written by Sekka Iwata and illustrated by Yu Aoki.
+It was serialized by Shueisha and published on the Shōnen Jump+ website and mobile app from October 2021 to July 2025, with its chapters collected in eighteen tankōbon volumes.
+Shueisha also published the manga in English on their Manga Plus website and app.
 An anime television series adaptation produced by Moe and J.C.Staff aired from October to December 2024.
-A second season is set to premiere in 2026.
+A second season produced solely by J.C.Staff aired from July to September 2026.

 Plot

 The story takes place in a world where being a magical girl is a popular profession that involves exterminating mysterious creatures called Kaii (怪異).
 New college graduate Kana Sakuragi, who is struggling with job hunting, is able to put her excellent memory to use and helps magical girl Hitomi Koshigaya exterminate a Kaii in an emergency.
-Happy she has finally been useful, Kana ends up becoming the second magical girl at Magilumiere, the magical girl startup company Koshigaya works at.
+Happy she has finally been useful, Kana ends up becoming the second magical girl at Magilumiere Magical Girls Inc., the magical girl startup company Koshigaya works at.

-In addition to the prodigy Koshigaya, Magilumiere is composed of its president Kouji Shigemoto, a middle-aged man who dresses as a magical girl, Kaede Midorikawa, who deals with customers, and magic engineer Kazuo Nikoyama.
+In addition to the prodigy Hitomi, Magilumiere is composed of its president Kouji Shigemoto, a middle-aged man who dresses as a magical girl, Kaede Midorikawa, who deals with customers, and magic engineer Kazuo Nikoyama.

 Characters

-The employees of Magilumiere Co.
-Ltd. From left to right: Kaede Midorikawa, Kana Sakuragi, Kouji Shigemoto, Hitomi Koshigaya and Kazuo Nikoyama.
+The employees of Magilumiere from the first season.
+From left to right: Kaede Midorikawa, Kana Sakuragi, Kouji Shigemoto, Hitomi Koshigaya and Kazuo Nikoyama.